DarrenXu94/new-civic-lunch/src/content/reviews/Izumi.md

 Rice, noodles, chicken, salad, some mayo

-Tasty but defs not filling
+Tasty but defs not filling.
+Definition of mid.

 Rating: B